vanHeemstraSystems/cody-in-gitpod/300/README.md

 Prompt Cody:

 ```
-How does check resource service works? show me some code occurrences
+How does check resource service works?
+Show me some code occurrences.
 ```

 Once it returned the files suggested, I wanted to know more about specific functions in the code.
 Cody helped return some high-level descriptions of the code!